 As of December 31, 2010, nine loans with a net carrying value of approximately \$25.6 million, net of related loan loss reserves of \$54.2 million, were classified as non-performing and all nine loans had loan loss reserves.
 Income is recognized on a cash basis only to the extent it is received.
 Full income recognition will resume when the loan becomes contractually current and performance has recommenced.
 Additionally, the Company has five loans with an unpaid principal balance totaling approximately \$105.3 million, which mature in June 2011, that are collateralized by a land development project.
 The loans do not contain a pay rate of interest, but four of the loans with an unpaid principal balance totaling approximately \$95.9 million entitle the Company to a weighted average accrual rate of interest of approximately 9.60%.
 During the fourth quarter of 2010, the Company suspended the recording of the accrual rate of interest on these loans, which totaled approximately \$2.4 million, as these loans were impaired and management deemed the collection of this interest to be doubtful.
 The company has recorded cumulative allowances for loan losses of \$43.7 million related to these loans as of December 31, 2010.
-Additionally, these loanswere not classified as non-performing as the borrower is in compliance with all of the terms and conditions of the loans.
+Additionally, these loans were not classified as non-performing as the borrower is in compliance with all of the terms and conditions of the loans.
 As of December 31, 2009, 13 loans with a net carrying value of approximately \$110.8 million, net of related loan loss reserves of \$115.0 million, were classified as non-performing for which income recognition had been suspended.
-The Company had previously established loan loss reserves of \$20.5 million, were classified as non-performing for which income recognition had been suspended, of which one loan with a carrying value of approximately \$13.0 million, net of related loan loss reserves of \$20.5 million, were classified as non-performing for which income recognition had been suspended, of which one loan with a carrying value of approximately \$38.3 million did not ha
+The Company had previously established loan loss reserves on all of these loans.
+As of December 31, 2008, four loans with a net carrying value of approximately \$113.0 million, net of related loan loss reserves of \$20.5 million, were classified as non-performing for which income recognition had been suspended, of which one loan with a carrying value of approximately \$38.3 million did not have a loan loss reserve.